-This reminds Kiki of Karl Popper’s (1962) words in Conjectures and Refutations: The Growth of Scientific Knowledge: “in searching for the truth, it may be our best plan to start by criticizing our most cherished beliefs.
+This reminds Kiki (one of the research assistants I’d hired for a while) of Karl Popper’s (1962) words in Conjectures and Refutations: The Growth of Scientific Knowledge: “in searching for the truth, it may be our best plan to start by criticizing our most cherished beliefs.
 This may seem to some a perverse plan.
 But it will not seem so to those who want to find the truth and are not afraid of it (p.
 6)… truth is often hard to come by, and that once found it may easily be lost again. (p.
 8).”
-Who is Kiki?
-Well, I’ll get to that later.
-Keep reading… Return.
+Return.

 Yes, I really did do this (well, in applied economics).
 Winning more Internet arguments was actually and truly one of my motivations, I must confess, and my career plan when I entered the program was to aim to work at a research institute (aka think tank) where basically I would have been paid to do this.
 I am glad I avoided this path, and that is a story for another time.
 Return.

 Yes, I am a bit too in love with all of my random thoughts that I use way too many parentheses.
 But never fear, footnotes are here!
 Or maybe that should really mean that you do need to fear more of these irrelevant tangents?
 Always fear, footnotes are here?
 Return.